lcatlett/drupal-integrated-composer/README.md

 This is Pantheon's recommended starting point for forking new Drupal upstreams that work with the Platform's Integrated Composer build process.
-It is also the Platform's standard Drupal 9 upstream.
+It is also the Platform's standard Drupal 8 upstream with Integrated Composer.

 Unlike with earlier Pantheon upstreams, files such as Drupal Core that you are unlikely to adjust while building sites are not in the main branch of the